 The Penland book program offers beginning to advanced workshops in traditional and contemporary methods.
-The book studio provides space and specialty equipment for the exploration of concept and technique in book binding and artists’ books.
+The book studio provides space and specialty equipment for the exploration of concept and technique in book binding and artist books.
 The scope of each workshop is determined by the instructor with input from our program director and support from our programming staff.
-Our versatile facility and high caliber artist/educators allow us to provide relevant programming in topics from Eastern and Western book binding to mixed media sculpture and everything in between.
+Our versatile facility and high caliber artist/educators allow us to provide relevant programming in topics from eastern and western book binding to sculptural interpretations of the book and everything in between.
 We strive for a balance of technical and aesthetic content and value all cultural and historical perspectives.
 We offer workshops that inspire and challenge students from curious beginners to accomplished professionals.
 Our programming is current in spirit and respectful of craft traditions.

-The studio is very flexible and is particularly well equipped for book construction techniques (including Eastern and Western traditions and adhesive and non-adhesive binding), pop-up and kinetic books, box making, leatherwork, dying and decoration techniques, and book design and editing.
-The range of workshop topics includes, but is not limited to, sculptural books, books as architecture, combining word and image, box making and enclosure design, toolmaking for book artists, marquetry, reconfiguring the book, pop-up artists’ books, sketchbooks and journals, and repurposing found books.
+The book studio is very flexible, but is particularly well equipped for book construction techniques (including Eastern and Western traditions and adhesive and non-adhesive binding), pop up and kinetic books, boxmaking, leatherwork, dying and decoration techniques, and book design.
+The range of workshop topics includes but is not limited to combining word and image, Japanese binding techniques, sculptural books, books as architecture, boxmaking and enclosure design, toolmaking for book artists, marquetry, reconfiguring the book, pop up artist books, creating photo books, sketchbooks and journals, book restoration, and repurposing found books.
 Materials and techniques are combined in a myriad of ways, and instructors often ground technical exploration with conversations about historic and/or current context, design, or idea generation.
-Recent instructors include Andrea Dezsö, Tate Shaw, Julia Leonard, Pamela Olson, Doug Beube, Jeffrey Altepeter, Shawn Sheehy, Cathy Adelman and Jack Mauch, Colette Fu, Yukari Hayashida, Macy Chadwick, Anna Embree, and Sarah Bryant, among many others.
+Recent instructors include Andrea Dezsö, Tate Shaw, Julia Leonard, Matt Runkle, Brien Beidler, Pamela Olson, Doug Beube, Jeffrey Altepeter, Golnar Adili, Shawn Sheehy, Colette Fu, Yukari Hayashida, Macy Chadwick, Mary Uthuppuru, and Sarah Bryant, among many others.

 Our workshops take place in a well-equipped, well-maintained, and safe studio designed to accommodate diverse content and working styles.
-There are worktables and/or easels for each student, covered outdoor work areas, and plenty of natural light.
+There are work tables for each student, pin up space, and covered outdoor work and meeting spaces.

 The books studio is equipped with the following: